This is written for folks curious about optimizing a Helium Hotspot placement.

 If you want help with that or with optimizing your hotspot placements, I’m available for hire.

 How much power and data do hotspots use?
-Hotspots use about as much power as an internet router, and as much data as a Netflix user who watches a movie most nights (20–30 GB/month).
+Hotspots use about as much power as an internet router, and as much data as heavy Netflix user who watches 2 or 3 movies most nights (100–150 GB/month).
+This will continue to increase until Light Hotspots come online sometime in early 2022.

 If you live in the First World and have a broadband internet connection, having a Helium Hotspot will be basically unnoticeable to you from an energy cost/data use perspective.